Colby College: Academics

-The academic year follows a 4–1–4 with two four-course semesters plus a Winter Term session in January.
-The Winter Term, often called "Jan-plan", allows students to enroll in one intensive course, pursue independent research, or complete an off-campus internship.

 More than two-thirds of Colby's students spend time studying off-campus before they graduate.
 The college recognizes credits earned at over 200 off-campus programs in more than 60 countries.
-Additionally, studies at four programs locations are recognized for inclusion in students calculated grade-point averages: The International Center for French Studies at the University of Burgundy in Dijon, France; the St. Petersburg Classical Gymnasium in Saint Petersburg, Russia; The University of Salamanca in Salamanca, Spain; and the Bigelow Laboratory for Ocean Sciences in Boothbay Harbor, Maine.
+Additionally, studies at four programs locations are recognized for inclusion in students calculated grade-point averages: the International Center for French Studies at the University of Burgundy in Dijon, France; the St. Petersburg Classical Gymnasium in Saint Petersburg, Russia; the University of Salamanca in Salamanca, Spain; and the Bigelow Laboratory for Ocean Sciences in East Boothbay, Maine.

 Colby also participates in engineering dual-degree programs with the Columbia School of Engineering and Applied Science at Columbia University, and the Thayer School of Engineering at Dartmouth College.
 The programs vary in length and requirements.
 The Dartmouth College program, which is on a 2–1–1–1 schedule, is the more popular one.

-For the class of 2024, Colby College admitted 9% of applicants, accepting 1,307 out of 13,922 applicants.
-This represents a 13.5 percentage point decrease from the acceptance rate for the Class of 2019, which was 22.5%, due in part to the college's decision to waive certain admissions requirements, such as the supplemental essay, and by increasing financial aid commitments.
+For the class of 2027, Colby College admitted 6% of applicants, accepting 1,142 out of nearly 17,800 applicants.
+This represents a 12.3 percentage point decrease from the acceptance rate for the class of 2020, which was 18.7%, due in part to the college's decision to waive certain admissions requirements, such as the supplemental essay, and by increasing financial aid commitments.

 Rankings

-The 2020 annual ranking of U.S. News & World Report rates it tied for the 11th best liberal arts college overall in the U.S., 16th for "Best Value", tied at 18th for "Most Innovative" and tied at 48th for "Best Undergraduate Teaching" among liberal arts colleges.
-Washington Monthly ranked the college 37th in 2019 among 214 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
+The 2025 annual ranking of U.S. News & World Report rates it the 25th best liberal arts college, 6th for "Best Value," tied at 7th for "Most Innovative" and tied at 17th for "Best Undergraduate Teaching" among liberal arts colleges.
+Washington Monthly ranked the college 24th in 2024 among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
 Forbes in 2019 rated Colby 75th overall in its America's Top Colleges ranking of 650 military academies, national universities, and liberal arts colleges, and 32nd among liberal arts colleges.
 Kiplinger's Personal Finance places Colby at 46th in its 2019 ranking of 149 best value liberal arts colleges in the United States.
 Colby College is accredited by the New England Commission of Higher Education.

 In 2016, Niche gave the college an "A+" for academics, administration, food, campus quality and diversity, a "B" for campus housing, health & safety, and athletics, and a "C+" for local city, and off-campus housing.
 In Niche's official rankings, the college placed 16th for liberal arts and 46th overall.
 Colby was ranked 29th in the country by Parchment.
-Colby was also named one of "25 New Ivies" by Newsweek, named to the list of the top ten environmental programs by the 2010 Fiske Guide, and ranked 13th by the 2011 Sierra Club rankings of "America's coolest schools".
+Colby was also named one of "25 New Ivies" by Newsweek, named to the list of the top ten environmental programs by the 2010 Fiske Guide, and ranked 13th by the 2011 Sierra Club rankings of "America's coolest schools."